 If you are starting from the Shimla side, get from Delhi to Shimla.
 From Shimla, there is a direct bus to Kaza at 6 AM only during the season.
 Take this and get down wherever you want.
 If traveling in the off-season, then get to Reckong Peo (direct bus available from Delhi (ordinary) and Shimla also, else, Delhi to Rampur AC bus and from there another bus).

 If planning to visit Sarahan, get down at Jeori.
 From Shimla and Rampur, you also have buses to Sangla.
 From Sangla, you can visit Chitkul with a shared taxi and also one evening bus.
 From Chhitkul, get to Kalpa/Reckong Peo with the afternoon bus service.

-For Chandertal, take the Kaza Manali bus that leaves at 5 AM from Kaza and get down at the junction near Batal and hike up to Chandertal (14km), return the same way the next morning to catch the same bus back to Manali.
+For Chandertal, take the Kaza Manali bus that leaves at 5 AM from Kaza and get down at the junction near Batal and hikes up to Chandertal (14km), returning the same way the next morning to catch the same bus back to Manali.
 Shared taxis are also available from Kaza to Manali.

 This is possible only during the season when the bus runs.
 Else, you have to take the same bus back from Kaza to Peo / Manali.
 There is one bus at 7 AM and also one in the evening, supposedly at 7 PM.

 If coming from the Manali side, the 3 AM bus from Kullu (which reaches Manali by 4 or 430 is your only bet to get to Kaza!!
 This bus runs only during the season.

 As informed in the earlier Q30, there is one bus between Kullu and Kaza, that passes via Manali.
 This bus runs only during the season when the Rohtang Pass and Kunzum La have been cleared of snow and the route has been stabilized.